-It’s normal to have difficulty accepting that your aging loved one may be experiencing early signs of dementia.
-Fear about the future is often described as “the underlying emotion of denial.”
-It’s human nature to reject what we find as unpleasant or frightening.
+It's normal to have difficulty accepting that your aging loved one may be experiencing early signs of dementia.
+Fear about the future is often described as "the underlying emotion of denial."
+It's human nature to reject what we find as unpleasant or frightening.
 But denying signs of aging and memory impairment can be dangerous to both caregivers and elderly loved ones.
-Understanding dangers of denial to you and your aging family member can help keep everyone safe and connected through the difficulties of dementia.
+Understanding the dangers of denial to you and your aging family member can help keep everyone safe and connected through the difficulties of dementia.

 Dangers of Denial for Dementia Caregivers